manuelelelel/project6/abgabe/README.md

 With this script we wanted to simplify the analysis.
 Here we run our drivers (NumPy / Numba / Torch / JAX) for a set of grid sizes many times, parse the printed runtimes, and produce:
 - a JSON file with every measurement,
 - a boxplot per framework (runtime per gridpoint vs working-set size),
-- a summary file with the arguments you used.
+- a summary file with the arguments we used.

 Concept for each selected framework and each size n (=nx=ny):
 - Builds command to run driver (NumPy, Numba, Torch, Jax)